Public Life Personal Faith Scholarship Luncheon

 Dr. Craig C. Hill began his tenure as Dean at SMU’s Perkins School of Theology in 2016.
 He has had a distinguished academic career as a pastor, professor, administrator, researcher, and writer.
 Hill’s greatly praised book Servant of All: Status, Ambition, and the Way of Jesus has been widely used in churches and other settings.
 Hill’s combination of a warm personality and academic rigor has set the tone for the next decade of advancement at Perkins School of Theology.

-Reservations are required for the Luncheon and Lecture, which will be held from 12:00 – 1:30 p.m. in the Martha Proctor Mack Grand Ballroom, Umphrey Lee Center, 3300 Dyer Street, on the SMU campus.
-Sponsorship opportunities and individual tickets are now available.
+Reservations are required for the Luncheon which will be held from 12:00 – 1:30 p.m. in the Martha Proctor Mack Grand Ballroom, Umphrey Lee Center, 3300 Dyer Street, on the SMU campus.
+Individual tickets are now available.

 The Public Life | Personal Faith event is sponsored for the sixth consecutive year by the family of Pat and Jane Bolin.
 Pat Bolin, Chairman and Chief Executive Officer at EagleCorp and Eagle Oil & Gas Co. in Dallas, is a graduate of Southern Methodist University (B.A.’73) and 2010 recipient of the Distinguished Alumnus Award from the SMU Cox School of Business.